-How To Improve Your Credit Score – 8 Ways To Drive Up Your Number
+How Long Does It Take To Improve Your Credit Score?
+8 Ways To Drive Up Your Number

 When was the last time you checked your credit score?
-Often people don’t understand how their credit score is calculated so we have comprised a detailed breakdown along with 8 ways to improve your score.
+Often people don’t understand how their credit score is calculated or how long it takes to improve your credit score.
+We at Financer.com have comprised a detailed breakdown along with 8 ways to improve your score.

 A credit score is a statistical number calculated from a range of factors based on someone’s credit history.
 The number is an evaluation to determine how trustworthy a person is at paying off their debts.